NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 We're talking dozens of minutes up to an hour here.
 We'll likely use containers later, which will help us control the version used across all deployment modes as well.

-**Q**: Do you expect every dev to know all this to make caching decisions?
+**Q**: Do you expect every dev to know all of this to make caching decisions?
 **A**: Absolutely not.
 I had to look up exact values in many places here.
 My goal is that developers understand a little bit about the layer beneath and relative costs of things -- or at least a rough idea of them.
 That's why I stress the orders of magnitude here.
 Those are the units you should be considering for cost/benefit evaluations on where and how you choose to cache.
 Most people do not run at hundreds of millions of hits a day where the cost multiplier is so high it'll ruin your day and optimizations decisions are far less important/impactful.
 Do what works for you.
-This is what works for us, with some context on "why?" in hopes it helps your decisions.
+This is what works for us, with some context on "why?" in hopes that it helps you make your decisions.

 ### Tools

-I just wanted to provide a handy list of the tools mentioned in the article as well as some other bits we use to help with caching:
+I just wanted to provide a handy list of the tools mentioned in the article as well as a few other bits we use to help with caching:

 - [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) - Our open source .NET Redis client library.
 - [Opserver](https://github.com/Opserver/Opserver) - Our open source dashboard for monitoring, including Redis.
-- [MiniProfiler](https://github.com/MiniProfiler/dotnet/) - Our open source .NET profiling tool, which we view redis commands issues on any page load with.
+- [MiniProfiler](https://github.com/MiniProfiler/dotnet/) - Our open source .NET profiling tool, with which we view Redis commands issued on any page load.
 - [Dapper](https://github.com/StackExchange/Dapper) - Our open source object relational mapper for any ADO.NET data source.
-- [protobuf-net](https://github.com/mgravell/protobuf-net) - [Marc Gravell](https://twitter.com/marcgravell)'s Protocol Buffers library for idiomatic .NET
+- [protobuf-net](https://github.com/mgravell/protobuf-net) - [Marc Gravell](https://twitter.com/marcgravell)'s Protocol Buffers library for idiomatic .NET.

 What's next?
 The way [this series]({% post_url blog/2016-02-03-stack-overflow-a-technical-deconstruction %}) works is I blog in order of what the community wants to know about most.
 I normally go by [the Trello board](https://trello.com/b/0zgQjktX/blog-post-queue-for-stack-overflow-topics) to see what's next, but we probably have a queue jumper coming up.
 We're almost done porting Stack Overflow to .NET Core and we have a lot of stories and tips to share as well as tools we've built to make that migration easier.
 The next time you see a lot of words from me may be the next Trello board item, or it may be .NET Core.
-If you have questions that you want to see answered in such a post, please put them [on the .NET Core card](https://trello.com/c/fpwHYK97/90-the-move-to-net-core) (open to the public) and I'll be reviewing all that when going to write it.
+If you have questions that you want to see answered in such a post, please put them [on the .NET Core card](https://trello.com/c/fpwHYK97/90-the-move-to-net-core) (open to the public) and I'll be reviewing all of that when I start writing it.
 Stay tuned, and thanks for following along.